GoBootcamp/book/chapters/tricks_and_tips.md

 On the other hand, you can see that `&User literal escapes to heap`.
 What it means is that the address of a literal value is used outside of the function and therefore can't be stored on the stack.
-The value _could_ be stored on the stack, except a pointer to the value escapes the function, so the value has to to be moved to the heap to prevent the pointer referring to incorrect memory once the function returns.
+The value _could_ be stored on the stack, except a pointer to the value escapes the function, so the value has to be moved to the heap to prevent the pointer referring to incorrect memory once the function returns.
  This is always the case when calling a method on a value and the method uses one or more fields.

 ## Expvar